theCampel/leocamacho-private-notes/content/AI.md

 ---

-### Related Concepts:
-- [[Artificial Intelligence]]: ML is a subset.
-- [[Deep Learning]]: A subfield of ML using neural networks.
-- [[Big Data]]: Often needed for ML models to perform well.
-- [[Ethics in AI]]: Bias in data leads to bias in predictions.

-## But What Actually Is It?
-It's a huge field, but basically imagine the world as made up of [[Functions]].
-In other words, the world ([[💻 Computer Science|computer science]] more specifically) is made up of problems that you can give an input and it returns an output.
-Feed it photos of a dog?
-It returns the breed.
-Give it a bunch of words in a sentence and it outputs the next one.

-Machine Learning is all about finding ways to find those functions. *(In an unreal and oddly roundabout way, sometimes we're trying to [[Algorithm Distillation|learn the algorithms that we already know]].)*

 ## *"How Do I Learn AI?"*:

 > [!caution] Hol' Up
 > This is by no means the most efficient way of learning ML.
-It's adjacent to This exposes you to many different parts of the
+It's adjacent to how I learned it.
+Ruthlessly [[Learning|ask questions]] and follow every rabbit whole you encounter.

 1. Dive into the world first.
 Follow:
 	1. [Hackernews](https://news.ycombinator.com),